The purpose of this web page is to explain the scientific rationale of mySleepButton.

 - a paperclip.

-While you are doing this, you won’t be thinking about the concerns that keep you awake, because it’s difficult to think of multiple things at the same time.
-So this is counter-insomnolent.
+While you are doing this, you probably won’t be thinking (as much) about the concerns that keep you awake, because it’s difficult to think of multiple things at the same time.
+So this should be counter-insomnolent.
 If your mind does wander back to your concerns, you just bring it back to random items.

-The Cognitive Shuffle is also somnolent.
+The Cognitive Shuffle is proposed to be pro-somnolent.
 When your sleep onset mechanism detects this strange thought pattern, it may say to itself “The mind’s all over the place.
 Imagining all kinds of unrelated things.
 Looks like it’s getting drowsy.
 Let’s make it even drowsier.

-This technique can induce sleep within a few seconds.
+We believe this technique can, in some conditions, induce sleep within a few seconds.
 But sometimes it can take minutes, even dozens of minutes.
 That’s because the sleep onset mechanism is an integrator.
 It uses several signals.
 That’s why it’s important to put all the odds in your favour and use the sleep tips.
+However, the technique can also fail altogether: there is no silver bullet, none of the techniques in the literature are guaranteed to work for everyone every time.
+(This is partly due to insomnolence having multiple sources.)

 Doing the Cognitive Shuffle is difficult unless you use the mySleepButton app, or you use the DIY-Cognitive Shuffle techniques we describe.